AaronHKim/Aaron_blog/_posts/2018-02-09-succesive-over-relaxation.md

 A recursive matrix root finding algorithm that takes in an initial matrix, and solves for a fixed point solution for a system of linear equations.
-It solves the following problem: x(:,k+1) = A * x(:,k) + c(:,1) Conjugate Gradient solves this equation by solving the equation for steepest decent of the conjugate A-conjugate search directions, assuming they exist.
+It solves the following problem: x(:,k+1) = A * x(:,k) + c(:,1) Successive Over Relaxation is distinct from Jacobi and Gauss Seidel because it makes use of a constant weighting factor, where convergence may be faster  than both depending on the weighting factor chosen.

 #### INITIAL PARAMETERS
 * A: [n x n] initial matrix
-* b: [n x 1] vector solution
+* b: [n x 1] vector
 * x: [n x 1] The fixed point vector being guessed
-* epsilon: an error tolerance
+* k: the iteration number
+* n: the dimension of the matrix and vector.
+* w: weighting factor.
+This is a constant that converges best if 1 < w < 2.

 $$A = \begin{bmatrix}
  4 & 2 & 0\\